Tommytinny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file script display the content of /etc/passwd and /etc/hosts
 # File: 4-lastlines
 This file script display the last 10 lines of /etc/passwd
+# File.
+5-firstlines
+This file script display the first 10 lines of /etc/passwd